 At the completion of the audit, the auditor may also offer objective advice for improving financial reporting and internal controls to maximize a company’s performance and efficiency.

-First and foremost, auditors do not take responsibility for the financial statements on which they form an opinion.
-The responsibility for financial statement presentation lies squarely in the hands of the company being audited.
+For a clear picture of the role of external auditors, it helps to understand what you should not expect auditors to do.
+The emphasis is on “independent.”
+Many people are surprised to learn that auditors do not take responsibility for the financial statements on which they form an opinion.
+The responsibility for financial statement presentation lies squarely in the hands of the entity being audited.

 Auditors are not a part of management, which means the auditor will not: